Gov. Bevin Just Pardoned 10 Kentuckians. See Whose Crimes Were Forgiven.

 Those pardoned were convicted of crimes including drug offenses, sexual misconduct and reckless homicide.
 Bevin said he was prompted by Independence Day to issue the orders.

 “It is an appropriate time to use the authority vested in my office to grant a fresh start at independence and liberty for several individuals who have lost both due to their previous criminal behavior,” Bevin said.

 The pardons restore more expansive rights than the 284 civil rights restorations Bevin announced last week.
 That move restored a felon’s right to vote and hold office.
-Bevin specified that anyone with past violent or sex crimes, as well as bribery or treason, were exempted.
+Bevin specified that anyone with past violent or sex crimes, as well as bribery or treason, was exempted.

 Bevin didn’t cite that exemption for the 10 Kentuckians whom he granted gubernatorial pardons.
 The pardoned received voting rights plus the rights to own firearms, serve on juries and obtain professional licenses.

 Bevin’s office did not respond to a request for more information about his pardons.